 Revaluations of non-financial physical assets: Full revaluations shall be made with sufficient regularity to ensure the carrying amount does not differ materially from its fair value.
 FRD 103 determines the revaluation cycle to occur every five years.
 The timetable for each department for revaluation of each class of asset is set out in Appendix A of this FRD.
-For further guidance on fair value using revaluation model, entities can refer to 'Guidance on fair value of plant, equipment and vehicles' under FRD 103.
+For further guidance on fair value using revaluation model, entities can refer to 'Guidance on the application of FRD 103 Non-financial physical assets.